2amigos/mail-api-service/README.md

 ```

+#### Modify services.yaml

-Then on `services.yaml`, we should refactor the file and make it look like this:
+Then on `./config/console/services.yaml`, we should refactor the file and make it look like this:

 ``` yaml